GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ## Store listing {: #store-listing }

 The purpose of an extension's [Chrome Web Store store listing][completing-listing] is to set the user's expectations.
-It should be clearly communicate what the extension does.
-See [Listing Requirements](/docs/webstore/program-policies/listing-requirements/) for store listing polocy violations.
+It should explicitly communicate what the extension does.
+See [Listing Requirements](/docs/webstore/program-policies/listing-requirements/) for a complete list of requirements.

 ### Create a compelling store listing {: #great-listing}

 The better your extension's listing in the store, the more users will discover and try your extension.
-[Creating a great listing page][great-listing-page] provides in-depth guidelines to design the best store listing experience.
+[Creating a great listing page][great-listing-page] provides guidelines to design the best store listing experience.
 When choosing your extension's name, writing its description, and designing its logo, keep in mind Google's [Branding Guidelines][cws-branding].

 ### Provide great images {: #images }